BIGJRA/BIGJRA.github.io/rejuv.md

     -   Metal Claw

 This is a surprisingly tough battle, namely due to Miltank.
-Once it paralyzes your Pokemon and starts stomping, it’s hard to get off a hit sometimes.
+Once it paralyzes your Pokemon and starts stomping, it's hard to get off a hit sometimes.
 Putting Miltank to sleep long enough to knock it is one way to win this one.
-Anyways, after battle, she’ll give you *HM01 Cut*!
+Anyways, after battle, she'll give you *HM01 Cut*!

 Relationship Point Choices:
 - I'll get it done!
 (Karrina +2, Aelita +1)